dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ## Use of data in workflows

+It will be apparent from the scenarios above that many kinds of data are going to be involved in workflows: instances, items, dissertations, locations, holds, purchase requests, purchase orders and more.
+Each of these kinds of object will presumably be represented by its own kind of record within FOLIO, defined by its own schema and stored by its own back-end module.
+For many of them there will also be a front-end module allowing users to manage them.

+This raises several questions:

+* Do we want to implicitly pass records from one step in a workflow to the next, analogously to how Unix pipes data between processes?
+Or do we need to workflows to explicitly name objects and refer to them by name subsequently?
+The former is terser and more elegant when it works, but the latter is more explicit and expressive.
+It will be possible to think about this in more detail once we start to sketch the representation of workflows (see below).

+* Should workflow-step inputs and outputs be objects or references to them?
+In the former approach, we would be passing, for example, item records around.
+In the latter, we would be passing only the ID that points to the relevant item in the data store.

+* Whichever of these approaches we adopt, we will need an explicit notion of object type.
+If we pass only IDs, we will need to know the type of each object so we can look it up in the appropriate back-end service when we need data from it; and even if we pass whole objects, we will still need to know the type so that we can determine what service to use to persist changes.
+For the purposes of this document, we will refer to objects with a simple [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name)-like scheme where type-specific IDs look like `item:234` or `instance:543`.

+* Does a workflow instance have its own state separate from the state of the objects it deals with?
+That is, does it suffice to mark a purchase as "needs authorization", or do we also need to mark the workflow instance that generated this purcahse as "awaiting purchase authorization"?
+The latter allows us to tie together related operations after the event.
+Workflow is a great source of audit logging capability, perhaps saving individual services from having to do excessive audit logging.

 XXX Nassib's experience of workflow engines: pain comes in standardising inputs and outputs

 XXX Should be avoidable here as data will be canonicalised on entering the system.

-XXX Should workflow-step inuts and outputs be items (full objects) or IDs (references to them)?

-XXX Does a workflow have its own state separate from the state of the objects it deals with?
-Does it suffice to mark a purchase as "needs authorization", or do we also need to make a workflow instance as "awaiting purchase authorization"?
-The latter allows us to tie together related operations after the event.
-Workflow is a great source of audit logging capability - Perhaps saving individual services from having to do excessive audit logging.